 Put simply, dogs rarely can walk and chew bubble gum at the same time.
 So the dog is engaging in a behaviour I don’t like, the first thing I will do is ask for a watch me.
 For that split second when the dog stops the inappropriate behaviour, I have, in essence, won the battle, but not the war.
 The war is teaching the dog an alternative behaviour to replace the bad behaviour.

 For example, if my dog is chewing on my prize pair of shoes, I will first negatively mark the behaviour (make the EGGHH. noise), then ask for a watch me (to gain attention) and finally ask for a sit (alternative behaviour) to take the place of the chewing of shoes.
-As many of you know, I truly believe that the smartest trait a dog trainer can have is the ability of Ignoring the bad and rewarding the good.
+As many of you know, I truly believe that the smartest trait a dog trainer can have is the ability of ignoring the bad and rewarding the good.

-This becomes the first tenet for winning the war of bad behaviour, and watch me becomes the first line of defense for your campaign.
+This becomes the first tenet for winning the war of bad behaviour, and watch me becomes the first line of defence for your campaign.
 So how do I teach my dog this wonderful little trick?

 Start with a high value treat, and place it right on the end of your dog’s nose, but don’t let him have it yet.
 Once you have the dog’s attention, move your hand up towards your face.
 When your dog looks at you (at this point really looking at the treat) praise (or click, if you are clicker training) and reward.